gitnnelg/ietf-contribution-rights/draft-deen-gen-ipmc-contributor-rights.md

 documents, and as though the Contributor could be able to grant these rights.
 We ask for these grants and representations only to the extent that the Contribution may be protected.
-We believe they are necessary to protect the ISOC, the IETF Trust, the IETF, the IETF Standards Process, and all IETF participants, and because the IETF does not have the resources or wherewithal to make any independent investigation as to the actual proprietary status of any
+We believe they are necessary to protect the ISOC, the IETF IPMC, the IETF, the IETF Standards Process, and all IETF participants, and because the IETF does not have the resources or wherewithal to make any independent investigation as to the actual proprietary status of any